Fabrice-Mokfembam/viralboost/promo-video-script.md

 ---

 ### **Social Proof (50-65 seconds)**
-*"Join over 50,000 active users who are already building their passive income streams.
+*"Join over 50,000 active users who are already earning with ViralBoast.
 We've paid out over 2 million dollars to our community, with more than 1 million tasks completed successfully.
 Real people, real earnings, real results."*

 ---

 ### **Call to Action (65-90 seconds)**
 *"Don't let another day pass watching others make money while you just scroll.
-Start your passive income journey today.
+Start your earning journey today with ViralBoast.
 Sign up for ViralBoost and turn your social media time into profit.
 The only question is - are you ready to get paid for what you're already doing?
 Visit ViralBoost now and start earning today."*

 ---